common-workflow-language/common-workflow-language/v1.0/concepts.md

 performs some computation, and produces output data.
 Examples include CommandLineTools, Workflows, and ExpressionTools.

-An **input object** is an object describing the inputs to a invocation of process.
+An **input object** is an object describing the inputs to an invocation of a process.

-An **output object** is an object describing the output of an invocation of a process.
+An **output object** is an object describing the output resulting from an invocation of a process.

 An **input schema** describes the valid format (required fields, data types) for an input object.

-An **output schema** describes the valid format for a output object.
+An **output schema** describes the valid format for an output object.

 **Metadata** is information about workflows, tools, or input items.